-Select this choice to display information about Access Support, AntiVirus tools, data backup and restore tools, configuration backup and restoration tools, diagnostic programs, data migration tools, help, online books, system information and personalization, and updates.
+Select this choice to display information about Access Support, antivirus tools, configuration backup and restoration tools, diagnostic programs, data migration tools, help, online books, system information and personalization, and updates.

-On the Web
+· On the Web

 Select this choice to display information about obtaining additional information and support on the World Wide Web.